 Selling Digital Products

 Selling digital products that you deliver over the internet.
-For example, music, e Books, Courses, Software, Games, among others.
+For example, music, messages, e Books, Courses, Software, Games, among others.

 Subscriptions have recurring charges.
 Where a product or service is billed on a recurring basis.
 For example, Newsletters, Memberships, Software and streaming and other digital services.